What Science Says About Exercise And Depression

-One study on aerobic exercise measured the influence of increased maximum oxygen uptake to determine if this was a factor in relieving depression.
-The subjects participated in an aerobic exercise program for one hour three times a week.
-Their depression did improve, and the study concluded that the increase in oxygen uptake was associated with relief of depression.
+Many experts believe that the higher levels of oxygen required by aerobic activity make that form of exercise more beneficial for depression.
+For example, one study on aerobic exercise measured the influence of increased maximum oxygen uptake.
+The subjects participated in an aerobic exercise program for one hour, three times a week.
+Their depression did improve, an effect researchers attributed to increases in oxygen uptake during the exercise programs.

-However, another study that compared aerobic to nonaerobic exercise found that the increase in maximum oxygen uptake had no bearing on the improvement of depression symptoms.
-The people who participated in the nonaerobic exercise had just as much improvement as those who participated in the aerobic exercise.
+However, another study that compared aerobic to nonaerobic exercise found that the increase in maximum oxygen uptake had no bearing on the improvement of depression symptoms during regular physical activity.
+The people who participated in the nonaerobic exercise had just as many benefits as those who participated in the aerobic exercise.

 How Does Exercise Improve Mood?

-Researchers have made several conclusions about how exercise might work to improve mood.
-First, it may have psychological effects that promote a more positive outlook.
-These include:
+Researchers have made several conclusions about how exercise might work to improve mood, including:

 - Promoting a sense of mastery